Rules for writing – sensible or balm for the ego?

 (Though not necessarily in that order.)

 And then there was – yes, but not in this day and age, surely?
-Double spacing between sentences This is the rule was the rule back in the days when the local college taught touch typing on antiquated manual machines using the Pitman method.
+Certainly, double spacing between sentences was the rule back in the days when the local college taught touch typing on antiquated manual machines using the Pitman method.
 I always thought the double space was another of those techniques to slow down the typist and allow the keys to settle again – two thumps with the thumb on the space bar and all was well in the world again.
 So to my mind that rule went out with the invention of the personal computer, or even the electric typewriter.
 Certainly the vast majority of writers who submit stuff to me for consideration or editing are single spacers, with a handful still double-spacing, and a surprising sample who hedge their bets and use both.

 Without arguing about any of the other edicts from Rees-Mogg, I would agree that laying out rules for writing and editing does make for a more cohesive mass of words.
 But who decides?